 Get Legal Assistance For Retaliation

 If you think you faced retaliation after reporting a coworker’s harassing or discriminatory actions, we can help.
 Further, we have extensive experience handling retaliation and whistleblower claims.
 At McOmber McOmber & Luber, we take a proactive approach to each and every legal issue our clients face.
-Call our Red Bank office at 732-842-6500, our Marlton office at 856-985-9800, or contact us at 888-396-0736 or online for a free consultation.
+Please call our office in Red Bank, New Jersey at 732-842-6500, our Marlton, New Jersey office at 856-985-9800, or our Newark, New Jersey office at 973-787-9040 to find out more.